brimonk/brimonk/README.md

 **In Progress**

 * [**recipes.chrzanowski.me**](https://github.com/brimonk/recipes) is my own take at a high performance web UI and backend system.
 It is in active development.
+* **supply chain management software**.
+I'm working on a project with some friends to help give college students a simulated experience at some day to day operations of their careers.
+This project is also in deep development.

 **Finished**